Saya-de/dbd-unlock-all/README.md

 Click on Save Script

 Run the game with Fiddler open and go to the home Screen
-Go to Fiddler, find and click the URL "/api/v1/inventories" in the list on the left
+!YOU NEED TO STAY ON THE HOMESCREEN OTHERWISE IT WONT WORK!! (the screen where you can chosse between survior and killer) Go to Fiddler, find and click the URL "/api/v1/inventories" in the list on the left
 Select the Cookies Tab
 Copy the bhvrSession after the "="